Optimization under Decision-Dependent Uncertainty: Extensions to General Polyhedral Sets

-\end{proposition} This proposition leverages the fact that the variable \(t_{ij}\) remains at its lower bound, making the upper bounding constraints from the \mbox{Big-M} linearization redundant.
+The Proposition~\ref{prop:rhsu} leverages the fact that the variable \(t_{ij}\) remains at its lower bound, making the upper bounding constraints from the \mbox{Big-M} linearization redundant.
 However, if \(t_{ij}\) can be negative, the two lower bounding constraints are not sufficient.

 In some cases, it is possible to reformulate the problem even if the RHS coefficients are negative.
 Consider the shortest path example presented in the introduction, which has constraints of the form \(\xi_e \leq 1-\gamma_e x_e\).
 Here, the coefficient \({\Delta_e = -\gamma_e}\) is negative.
 However, we can rewrite the constraint as \({\xi_e \leq (1-\gamma_e) + \gamma_e (1 - x_e)}\) and apply the \mbox{Big-M} linearization on the variable \((1 - x_e)\) instead of on \(x_e\).
 This substitution allows the use of the modified \mbox{Big-M} reformulation in more general settings.
 We report the numerical performance of this approach in comparison with the earlier reformulations in Section~\ref{sec:num_exp}.
-For a comparison, we reformulate the constraint~\eqref{eq:C} over the uncertainty set \(\mU^{\overline{\bs{\Pi}}}(\mb{x})\) using all three presented techniques, namely \begin{enumerate*}[label=(\roman*)] \item {$\overline{\bs{\Pi}}$}, \item \mbox{Big-M}, and \item Modified \mbox{Big-M}. \end{enumerate*} Table~\ref{tab:form} presents this comparison along with

-the corresponding problem sizes.
+For a comparison, we reformulate the constraint~\eqref{eq:C} over the uncertainty set \(\mU^{\overline{\bs{\Pi}}}(\mb{x})\) using all three presented techniques, namely \begin{enumerate*}[label=(\roman*)] \item {$\overline{\bs{\Pi}}$}, \item \mbox{Big-M}, and \item Modified \mbox{Big-M}. \end{enumerate*} Table~\ref{tab:form} presents this comparison along with the corresponding problem sizes.
 The sign constraints correspond to \({(\bigcdot \geq 0)}\), which are presented separately since they can be solved more efficiently.
 It displays that the primary difference between the \mbox{Big-M} and the other two reformulations is the larger number of affine (linear) constraints.
 To gain intuition and provide computational comparison between the different formulations, we extend the introductory example of Section~\ref{sec:intro} to a more detailed numerical experiment.